Fabiany-cs/Password-Manager/README.md

     <ul>
         <li><strong>Account Creation:</strong> Allows users to create accounts with a username and password.
 Passwords are securely hashed using SHA-256.</li>
         <li><strong>Secure Login:</strong> Users can securely log in with their username and password.
 The script compares hashed passwords for authentication.</li>
+        <li>THIS IS ONLY A STARTING POINT.
+STILL NEED TO IMPROVE.
+(NEED TO ADD ERROR HANDLING, NOT STORING INTO MEMORY, etc)</li>
     </ul>
 </body>
 </html>